 Giant Spear Lily

-Long-term care: Aim to keep the soil about halfway moist most of the time.
-Don't let the soil dry out completely.
-You can monitor the soil moisture with a moisture meter probe, which are about $5 at garden shops and home improvement stores.
+Long-term care: Aim to keep the soil evenly moist most of the time.
+Don't let the soil dry out completely, but avoid keeping it fully saturated.
+You can monitor the soil moisture with a moisture meter probe.

-Feeding -- Feed every 1-2 months using a general purpose fertilizer at 1/2 the recommended dose.
-If your potting soil contains fertilizer, your plant shouldn't need feeding for the first 2 weeks.
+Feeding -- Feed every 2 months using a general purpose fertilizer at 1/2 the recommended dose.
 Unlike some Australian plants, this one can handle phosphorous, but use a fertilizer with an equal or greater amount of nitrogen ("N") than phosphorous ("P").
 Careful not to overfeed your plant.

-The Giant Spear Lily is said to handle 5 or 10 degrees of frost, although it's best to give them overhead protection from frost, especially the first few years.
+The Giant Spear Lily is said to handle 5 or 10 degrees of frost, but it's best to give them overhead protection from frost, especially the first 5 years.
 In hotter areas, some afternoon shade may be needed, especially if you notice leaf burn.